 Support for this project is provided by the city of Ashdod, the Department of Urban Studies and Planning (DUSP) at the Massachusetts Institute of Technology (MIT), MIT International Science and Technology Initiatives (MISTI Israel), and the President of Tel Aviv University and the Vice President for Research and Development.

-PI: Dr. Tali Hatuka, Urban Planning, Tel Aviv University
+PI: Prof. Tali Hatuka, Urban Planning, Tel Aviv University

 Project Coordinator: Sunny Menozzi